ThinkUpLLC/ThinkUp/docs/source/faq/multiaccounts.rst

-Can I add more than one Twitter, Facebook, or Google+ account to ThinkUp?
+Can I add more than one Twitter, Facebook, or Instagram account to ThinkUp?
 =========================================================================

 Yes.
-You can add as many Twitter accounts and/or Facebook profiles and pages and/or Google accounts as you want to a single ThinkUp installation.
+You can add as many Twitter accounts and/or Facebook profiles and pages and/or Instagram accounts as you want to a single ThinkUp installation.
 For performance reasons, we recommend you don't add more than six accounts to one installation, especially if one or more of the accounts are busy and have a lot of data associated with them.